FIRST AID ONLINE

 -Head Tilt: Place on hand on victim's forhead and your other hand under the chin.
 Gently tilt victim's head back so the chin points up.

--Finger Sweep: If the hurt on is not breathing, open the hurt one's mouth with one hand and press the hurt one's tounge against lower jaw with your thumb.
+-Finger Sweep: If the hurt on is not breathin, open the hurt one's mouth with one hand and press the hurt one's tounge against lower jaw with your thumb.
 Use the index finger of your other hand and sweep the hurt one's mouth; remove any obstructions.

 -Perform Rescue Breathing: Tilt the hurt one's head back and life chin up to open airway.
-Pinch nose tightly shut to keep air from escaping.
+Pinch nose tightly shut to keep air from escapin.
 Take a normal breath and place your mouth over the victim's open mouth to create a tight seal.

 [This is the end of the online first aid segment about what to do for an uconscious chokin victim.]